SIMPLE IRA Plan Fix-It Guide – You made incorrect or untimely employer contributions or employee elective deferrals for eligible employees

 If you miscalculated elective deferrals and employer contributions and contributed less than required by the SIMPLE IRA plan document, you must contribute make-up amounts, adjusted for earnings through the date of correction.
 For corrective contributions from understated elective deferrals, follow the corrective action for Mistake #5.

-If you contributed more than the amount required by the terms of your SIMPLE IRA plan document, then you should correct by using one of the following methods:
+If you contributed more than the amount required by the terms of your SIMPLE IRA plan document, then you should correct by using either the:

 - Distribution Method - effect distribution for the excess amount, as adjusted for earnings (see Revenue Procedure 2013-12 section 6.11(5)(a)).